107 The Carpenter

 Seat thyself sultanically among the moons of Saturn, and take high abstracted man alone; and he seems a wonder, a grandeur, and a woe.
 But from the same point, take mankind in mass, and for the most part, they seem a mob of unnecessary duplicates, both contemporary and hereditary.
 But most humble though he was, and far from furnishing an example of the high, humane abstraction; the Pequod’s carpenter was no duplicate; hence, he now comes in person on this stage.

 Like all sea-going ship carpenters, and more especially those belonging to whaling vessels, he was, to a certain off-handed, practical extent, alike experienced in numerous trades and callings collateral to his own; the carpenter’s pursuit being the ancient and outbranching trunk of all those numerous handicrafts which more or less have to do with wood as an auxiliary material.
 But, besides the application to him of the generic remark above, this carpenter of the Pequod was singularly efficient in those thousand nameless mechanical emergencies continually recurring in a large ship, upon a three or four years’ voyage, in uncivilized and far-distant seas.
-For not to speak of his readiness in ordinary dutiesordinary duties: The carpenter's "ordinary duties" listed below include repairing "sprung spars," which have been strained enough to injure their wooden fibers; fitting "bull’s eyes," which are either thick pieces of glass embedded in the deck to allow light below, or strong wooden blocks with a drilled hole through which a rope may pass; and fashioning "tree-nails" (pronounced trunnels) or long wooden pegs used to fasten the ship’s planking to its timber skeleton.:—repairing stove boats, sprung spars, reforming the shape of clumsy-bladed oars, inserting bull’s eyes in the deck, or new tree-nails in the side planks, and other miscellaneous matters more directly pertaining to his special business; he was moreover unhesitatingly expert in all manner of conflicting aptitudes, both useful and capriciouscapricious: responsive to others’ whims..
+For not to speak of his readiness in ordinary dutiesordinary duties: The carpenter's subsequent list of "ordinary duties" includes repairing "sprung spars," which have been strained enough to injure their wooden fibers; fitting "bull’s eyes," which in this case are thick pieces of glass embedded in the deck to allow light below; and fashioning "tree-nails" (pronounced TRUN-uhls) or long wooden pegs used to fasten the ship’s planking to its timber skeleton.:—repairing stove boats, sprung spars, reforming the shape of clumsy-bladed oars, inserting bull’s eyes in the deck, or new tree-nails in the side planks, and other miscellaneous matters more directly pertaining to his special business; he was moreover unhesitatingly expert in all manner of conflicting aptitudes, both useful and capriciouscapricious: responsive to others’ whims..

 The one grand stage where he enacted all his various parts so manifold, was his vice-bench; a long rude ponderous table furnished with several vices, of different sizes, and both of iron and of wood.
 At all times except when whales were alongside, this bench was securely lashed athwartshipsathwartships: sideways, crosswise. against the rear of the Try-works.